-Valuables such as cell phones, laptops, tablets, cameras
+Valuables such as cell phones, laptops, tablets, cameras and cash are lucrative to petty thieves in Ecuador.

 The best response is compliance – don't fight back or resist, hand over your valuables and live to tell the tale.